Ringling Museum in Sarasota

 Inside, the 21 original galleries built by the famed circus man are a source of never-ending change and wide-eyed wonder.
 Don’t take our word for it, though; The Ringling is a State Art Museum of Florida and part of Florida State University.
 And the facility itself is on the National Register of Historic Places.

-John Ringling built the museum because he wanted Sarasota to be a great American city.
+John Ringling built the museum in Sarasota because he wanted Sarasota to be a great American city.
 When he moved to town in 1912, there was little here aside from its proximity to the beach.
 In his mind, what made a great American city was that it had museums.

 John and Mable Ringling loved traveling to Italy and that country’s influence can be seen and experienced by young and old at the couple’s museum.
 Before even entering its main doors, guests traverse a courtyard full of Greco-Roman statuary, all under the watchful eye of a 17-foot-tall, 5.5-ton bronze replica of Michelangelo’s “David.”